fekri8614/fekri8614/README.md

 ### Hi there 👋
  - 🌱 I'm currently learning Android Native
- - 👯 I'm interested at having experience about Android Development
+ - 👯 I'm interested in having experience with Android Development
  - 💬 Let's talk about programming!

  ---